-2.33 Availability of kitchen gardens in the schools.
-Details of the mechanisms adopted for the setting up and Maintence of kitchen gardens.
+- 2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK) - 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens.

-To meet the requriment of fresh vegetables for mid-day-meal in schools the concept of kitchen-gardens has been adopted.
-Keeping in view the availability of space and water sources, 2012 institutions have been indaitifed for setting up of kitchen gardens during 2018-19.
-Out of which during the Ist Quarter, 277 kitchen gardens have been already set up in schools and setting up of 119 no. of kitchen gardens is in progress.
+To meet the requirement of fresh vegetables for mid-day-mal in schools the concept of kitchen garden has been adopted.
+Keeping in view the availability of space and water sources has been set up 2018-19. kitchen gardens are maintained in schools by students of various classes under the guidance of teachers.